tosincarik/DAPS-AI-Market/report.md

 {
   "final_recommendation": "Buy",
-  "justification": "Both domain agents—chart_analyst and news_analyst—provide consistent insights regarding AAPL's current market condition.
-They agree on the upward trend, highlighting the presence of higher highs and higher lows that are indicative of strong bullish momentum.
-Both agents reference the Relative Strength Index (RSI) above 60 and the Moving Average Convergence Divergence (MACD) indicating a favorable market environment.
-The increasing trading volume further reinforces this positive analysis.
-Given the uniformity in both the analysis of stock charts and market sentiment, a strong recommendation to 'Buy' is warranted.", "overall_confidence": 0.85
+  "justification": "Both the chart analyst and news analyst provided consistent outputs, confirming an upward trend for AAPL stock characterized by a series of higher highs and higher lows.
+Additionally, both analyses noted the Relative Strength Index (RSI) above 50, indicating bullish momentum, and highlighted increasing trading volumes during price increases.
+Given that both agents independently reached the same conclusion with the same rationale and confidence level of 0.85, the recommendation is to Buy, reflecting a strong market sentiment.", "overall_confidence": 0.85
 }